wangihzyue/face_detection/README.md

 ### Result

 With epoch = 50 and batch_size = 30, the face recognition accuracy can reach 0.75. frr is about 0.14 and far is about 0.24.
-Larger epoch may enable for better result.
+Larger epoches enable to get better result.

 ### Use GAN for face recognition